spacelift-io/terraform-provider-flows/docs/resources/app_installation.md

 ### Optional

 - `config_fields` (Map of String) Configuration settings for the app installation.
-- `confirm` (Boolean) Whether to automatically confirm the app installation after creation.
+- `confirm` (Boolean) Whether to automatically confirm the app installation in case it is in a draft mode.
 - `custom_registry` (Boolean) Specifies whether the app is from a custom registry.
 - `style_override` (Attributes) (see [below for nested schema](#nestedatt--style_override))
-- `wait_for_confirm` (Boolean) Whether to wait for the app installation to be fully confirmed before completing the resource creation.
+- `wait_for_confirm` (Boolean) Whether to wait for the app installation to be confirmed when confirm is true.

 ### Read-Only